caxy/Silex-Skeleton/README.md

 The Silex Skeleton is configured with the following service providers:

-* [UrlGeneratorServiceProvider][] - Provides a service for generating URLs for named routes.
 * [ServiceControllerServiceProvider][] - As your Silex application grows, you may wish to begin organizing your controllers in a more formal fashion.
   Silex can use controller classes out of the box, but with a bit of work,